symblai/symbl-docs/docs/tutorials/summarization/refreshing-summary.md

 ---

-:::note In Alpha Phase
+:::info In Alpha
-This feature is in the [Alpha](/docs/product-releases) phase.
-If you have any questions, ideas or suggestions please reach out to us at devrelations@symbl.ai.
+This feature is in [Alpha](/docs/product-releases).
+If you have questions or comments, email [support@symbl.ai](mailto:support@symbl.ai).
 :::

-When you wish to renegerate a Summary that you generated earlier, you can do so in two ways:
+To renegerate a Summary previously generated, you can use one of two methods:

-1. [Regenerate the entire Summary](#regenerate-the-summary): This deletes your previously created Summary and replaces it with a new one.
+1. [Regenerate the entire Summary](#regenerate-the-summary): Deletes any previously created Summary and replaces it with a new one.

-2. [Regenerate Summary for only new transcripts](#regenerate-summary-for-only-new-transcripts): This generates a Summary for only the new messages of the conversation.
+1. [Regenerate Summary for only new transcripts](#regenerate-summary-for-only-new-transcripts): Generates a Summary only for new messages of the conversation.

 ## Regenerate the Summary
 ---